sathish316/javascript_functional_koans/README.markdown

 [Functional Programming for the Rest of Us](http://www.defmacro.org/ramblings/fp.html).

 It uses the koans philosophy to teach the following concepts:

-* Functions as First class objects
+1. Functions as First class objects
+2. Recursion
-* Higher order functions
+3. Higher order functions
-* Currying
+4. Currying
-* Lazy evaluation
+5. Lazy evaluation
-* Continuations
+6. Continuations
-* Pattern matching
+7. Pattern matching

 The koans will stick to the original article.